qimaqi/ShapeSplats-Gaussian-MAE/README.md

 ## Dataset Preparation

-Please refer to the instructions in the `DATA.md` file on data preparation.
+Please refer to the instructions in the `DATA.md` on data preparation.
 The instructions cover:
 - Prepare the pretraining dataset.
 - Set up finetuning datasets for classification and segmentation tasks.
 - Update the data config and some environement parameters